 4. ‘Mario & Luigi: Superstar Saga’

 Super Mario RPG: Legend of the Seven Stars and Paper Mario set the high standard for spinoff turn-based RPG games featuring the most famous mustachioed plumber in all of gaming.
 Mario & Luigi: Superstar Saga kept those side games' streak of quality releases going in the form of one of our favorite GBA RPGs.
 This game is pure jokes, folks - there are some laugh-out-loud moments that break the fourth wall that would take forever to recount here!
-On top of a hilarious script is the same clever battle system that involves active button presses that rely on good timing - using two separate buttons to activate Mario and Luigi's attacks is such a cool combat mechanic.
+On top of a hilarious script is the same classic and clever battle system that involves active button presses that rely on good timing - using two separate buttons to activate Mario and Luigi's attacks is such a cool combat mechanic.